perladvent/perldotcom/content/article/_pub_1999_09_topaz.md

 fell out of the running.

 **Eiffel** actually was a serious contender for a long time.
-That is, until I realized that to get decent performance, Eiffel compilersâor I should say the free Eiffel compiler, because there are multiple implementationsâneeded to do analysis at link-time as to all the classes that were actually in the program.
-Eiffel has no equivalent of declaring member functionsâI'm using the C++ terminologyâdeclaring them to be virtual or nonvirtual.
+That is, until I realized that to get decent performance, Eiffel compilers—or I should say the free Eiffel compiler, because there are multiple implementations—needed to do analysis at link-time as to all the classes that were actually in the program.
+Eiffel has no equivalent of declaring member functions—I'm using the C++ terminology—declaring them to be virtual or nonvirtual.
 It intuits this by figuring out the equivalent of the Java characteristic final, i.e., I have no derived classes, at link-time.
 And so it says, well, if there are no derived classes, then